 If your gut is telling you it is time to get out of Dodge, listen to it.

 Our subconscious minds often come to solid conclusions well before our active minds can muddle through all of the information.
-Bugging out can put you and your family in significant danger, whether from the actual crisis at hand or the people reacting to it in a less than ideal manner.
-But, the danger of staying home might be greater.
+Bugging out can put you and your family in significant danger, whether from the actual crisis at hand or the people reacting to it in a less than an ideal manner.
+But, the danger of staying at home might be greater.

 About The Author